Shell-BG deal may shake up rival Australian LNG plans

 Hockey's office declined to give a view on the bid.
 The competition commission said it was likely to conduct a public review once it receives a submission from Shell.

-The deal is expected to complicate life for Australia's Santos Ltd. It is set to start exporting LNG this year from its Gladstone LNG plant, which neighbours BG's Queensland Curtis LNG plant and opened late last year.
+The deal is expected to complicate life for Australia's Santos Ltd (STO.AX).
+It is set to start exporting LNG this year from its Gladstone LNG plant, which neighbors BG's Queensland Curtis LNG plant and opened late last year.

 Arrow has been in drawn-out talks to sell gas to Santos' Gladstone LNG (GLNG), which would supplement Santos' own coal seam gas to meet its export commitments over the next 20 years.